 When Nathaniel had his worst episode of dementia and was committed to Mendota State Hospital in Madison, Hannah was the one family member who the doctors permitted to be with him.
 Her steadfastness was surely a key factor in his ability to avoid long-term institutionalization.

 Hannah was widowed in early 1905.
 Then seventy-four years old, she was by no means ready to go quietly to her own grave, and lived on in the big house.
 Her determination was tested on a number of occasions, however.
 First, barely more than a year into her widowhood, her son Horatio died of tuberculosis.
 Horatio had been the one child who had never left Martintown and had been the operator of the grist mill.
 For her remaining decade and a half of life, she would never have that sort of secure and permanent presence from any other child.
-Juliette and husband Ed Savage returned from the Pacific Northwest just after (or possibly shortly before) Nathaniel’s death and shared the home with Hannah until the early 1910s, but then they departed to live out their lives in Bangor, ME, where Ed had been born and raised.
+Juliette and husband Ed Savage returned from the Pacific Northwest just after (or possibly shortly before) Nathaniel’s death and shared the home with Hannah until the early 1910s, but then they departed to live out their lives far from Wisconsin, at first in Texas, then in Massachusetts, and finally in Bangor, ME, where Ed had been born and raised.
 Elias continued to be a miner in Cripple Creek, CO, having left in the early 1890s; he rarely came back for visits and when he did, he did not stay long.
 Nellie had already moved ten miles away to Scioto Mills, IL in 1900.
 In 1906, she and the majority of her children moved on to California and remained there for good.
 Emma had long since put down roots in DeQueen, AR.
 Hannah therefore came to depend on local grandchildren -- Lena Brown Hastings, Emma Warner Hastings, Vivian Martin Smith, Rose Bucher Buss, and probably others -- and some of her former children-in-law.
 The latter included in particular Elwood Bucher, who had been married to Mary Lincoln Martin, and Laura Hart, who had been married to Horatio.
 Elwood and Laura married each other, and Elwood became the guiding force of the mill complex in place of his deceased brother-in-law.
-Two relatives closer to Hannah’s own age, her sister Rhoda Strader Campbell Dunnell, and her daughter-in-law Lavina Watson Martin, are known to have stayed with Hannah on a number of occasions.
+Two relatives closer to Hannah’s own age, her sister Rhoda Strader Campbell Dunell, and her daughter-in-law Lavina Watson Martin, are known to have stayed with Hannah on a number of occasions.
 The tight-knit community of Martintown could be counted upon for help.
 She was “Grandma Martin” to all of them.